modular/modular/KGEN/docs/MojoREPL.md

 ### Logging

-You can log information by using the methods on `MojoTypeSystem`.
+You can log information by using the methods on `MojoExpressionLogger`.
 The way we log is by emitting events to the LLDB event handler interface.

-The way we treat event kinds is as follows (list in `MojoTypeSystem.h`):
+The way we treat event kinds is as follows (list in `MojoExpressionLogger.h`):

 - `BroadcastUserMessage` events are flushed to the user's stderr immediately.
 - `DebugLog` events are only flushed when the `expr` LLDB log channel is